cmayer/PolyMoSim/README.md

 Here I will only explain how to compile it on Mac and Linux computers.

 ## Documentation <a id="documentation"></a>

+### Required input files:
+PolyMoSim requires two input files:

+i) The model file, which contains a list specified evolutionary models with model parameters that will be used for the simulation.
+See the README-model-files.md for more details.

+ii) The tree file.
+This file contains one or multiple lines specifying one or multiple partitions of the data set.
+See the README-tree-files.md for more details.

+**Quickstart:**
+The simplest way to start PolyMoSim is as follows:

+PolyMoSim-vx.y.z -m model-file.txt -t tree-file.txt --outfile simulation-result.fas
+or
+PolyMoSim-vx.y.z -m model-file.txt -t tree-file.txt 1> simulation-result.fas

+### Example analyses:
+See the Example analyses folder for example analyses.

+### Command line parameters:
 PolyMoSim-vx.y.z  [--verbosity <integer>] -m <string> -t <string> [-o <string>] [-l <string>] [-n <unsigned>] [--print_siterate_data <string>] [--print_siterate_histogram <string>]